 Sometime later, I stumbled across Doom Emacs, which bills itself as a lighter framework for Vim users migrating to Emacs, and is a lot faster and nicer looking than Spacemacs.
 So far, I’ve found it to be a nice middleground between the pain and confusion of setting up my own configuration and the overwhelming nature of Spacemacs.
 That the config files are peppered with snarky comments is a nice bonus.

 And so, now, at last, equipped with Doom Emacs, I began to explore the true power of Emacs: Elisp.
 As Paul Graham will tell you, Lisp is the most powerful (type of) programming language there is.
 Emacs, purportedly, allows you to harness this power to edit text like a higher-order being.
 At the very least, it has to be better than Vimscript, the primary reason for most Vim to Emacs migrations.
-Vim’s plugin ecosystem is expansive, this is despite rather than because of the experience of using Vimscript, which is quirky and kludgey.
-Emacs was designed around the use of Elisp, a fully functional Lisp language, whereas the imperative Vimscript was added to Vim in its early versions, when it was still growing out of vi, and has only recently acquired language features such as lambdas.
+Vim’s plugin ecosystem is expansive, but this is despite rather than because of the experience of using Vimscript, which is quirky and kludgey.
+Emacs was designed around the use of Elisp, a fully functional Lisp language, whereas the imperative Vimscript was added to Vim in its early versions, when it was still growing out of vi, and has only recently acquired modern language features such as lambdas.

 My first experience with Emacs extensibility was setting up my custom keybindings.
 Because I was doing this in Doom Emacs, I was building on top of a foundation of a couple of plugins.2 Plain Emacs lets you define keybindings with